uwdata/color-naming-in-different-languages/processing_scripts/00_pre-processing-colors/README.md

 These scripts are to calculate things about colors and color spaces before considering any color naming.

 ## hueColorGenerator.js
-This script generates an LAB uniformly spaced color ring of the hue colors (RGBs with at least one 0 and one 255).
+This script generates an OKLAB uniformly spaced color ring of the hue colors (RGBs with at least one 0 and one [255 or 1]).
 We use this in picking colors for our "line" data in our study, and for displaying the hue color data.

 Data Outputs:
-- model/color_info_pre_naming/hue_colors.json
+- model/color_info_pre_naming/hue_colors_*.json

 ## estimateHueColorPercentage.js